davepaulsanders/davepaulsanders/README.md

 After I recovered, I continued coding and earned a certificate in Full Stack Web Development from George Washington University.

-I am experienced with the full stack, including Javascript, React, React-Redux, Node.js, and Express.
+I am experienced with the full stack, including Javascript, React, Redux, Node.js, Express, MongoDB, and MYSQL.

-- 🔭 I’m currently working on Setlists, a program to help musicians organize performances
+- 🔭 I’m currently working on Setlists, an app to help musicians organize performances
 - 🌱 I’m currently learning Typescript
 - 💬 Ask me about collaborating on projects!
 - 📫 How to reach me: davepaulsanders@gmail.com